sevdari/ML_Project_CIS419/README.md

 - Reviews.csv: This file can be downloaded from the Kaggle link above.
 - glove.840B.300d.txt: This file can be downloaded [here](https://nlp.stanford.edu/projects/glove/).
 This file provides us with pretrained glove word vectors that has been trained on Common Crawl data, a snapshot of the whole web.

 The trainig process for this file was done using an EC2 instance from AWS.
 Apart from that, the other code cells should run in under a few minutes in most laptops.

+The best performance achieved on the validation set (which contained an equal number of each class) using an LSTM model was close to 90%.